AsRaNi1/R-Cell/README.md

 ## 😵‍💫 Trouble Shooting
 The making of this project tackled numerous obstacles.
 Some were tricky, while some were very easy to solve.
 1. The first problem faced was that the team was not working 🙂.
-This was the most tough and complex problem to solve since each member had to come out of their comfort zome and contribute.
+This was the most tough and complex problem to solve since each member had to come out of their comfort zone and contribute.
 2. **Installations**: The various modules to be installed keep getting updates regularly and so does their way of working, so managing to work with different versions of the same package/module was tricky indeed.
 3. **Understanding**: Understanding Block-Chain, i.e getting its intuition at first was a bit difficult but eventually as we progressed the concept was well **inherited**.
 4. **Programming**: Some of the members were seeing some new python syntax's and how to use the different modules.